bitwarden/contributing-docs/docs/contributing/accessibility/accessibility.md

+---
+sidebar_position: 5
+---

-# Developer Introduction to Accessibility
+# Accessibility

 Bitwarden strives to comply with WCAG AA requirements.
 The following serves as an introduction to common aspects of accessibility that should be considered while implementing features and content.